 Ion-exchange chromatography (IEC) is a practical technique used to separate species based on their charge.
 Ion exchange separation methods have been around since the first ion exchange resins were developed back in the 1930’s, but the modern technique was not practiced until the middle of the 1970’s, when high performance liquid chromatography showed anion or cation mixtures could be resolved on resin packed columns using the instrument.31 Ion chromatography started with the development of separating rare earth cations with a cation-exchange resin for the research on the Manhattan project.
 The technique advanced to include the separation of other metals after World War II; which ultimately led to the detection and separation of amino acids and other ionic species found in complex mixtures.31 Historically, ion-exchange chromatography was performed on small, porous beads that formed during emulsion copolymerization of styrene and divinylbenzene.
 These stable pores were then active towards ions by bonding functional groups to the cross-linking structure.
 While the packing performed the job of separating species, the process was slow; so two newer types of packing materials were developed.
 The first is polymeric bead packing, where the surfaces of the beads are coated with a synthetic ion-exchange resin and have a relative high capacity.
 The second type gives higher efficiencies and is prepared by coating porous microparticles of silica with a thin film of exchange resin.31 There are two modes of IEC, cation exchange and anion exchange.
 In cation exchange, positively charged molecules are attracted and retained to the negatively charged solid support found in the column.
 The opposite is true with anion exchange, where the negatively charged species are retained to the positively charged stationary phase.
 The method works by injecting the sample into the column and having a mobile phase of low conductivity wash through the initial species that are not retained by the stationary phase.
 The molecules are retained to the oppositely charged support until the mobile phase gains ionic strength and elutes the species out in order of their overall interactive strength with the functional groups on the stationary phase.
 In order for the mobile phase to elute the sample from the column, a type of gradient should be applied that varies the salt concentration or pH.
 By increasing the salt concentration, the molecules with weaker ionic interactions will elute out first, leaving the stronger ionic interactions to elute out later.
 By varying the pH, such as raising the pH to a more basic mobile phase, a cation exchange column will have the molecules become less protonated and less positively charged, allowing them to elute off of the negatively charged column.
 In principle, species can be separated based on their isoelectric point (pI), which is the pH at which the molecule holds no net charge, allowing it to have little to no interaction with the charged column.

+CHAPTER 3

 PAST STUDIES